secureCodeBox/secureCodeBox/README.md

  * `CAMUNDADB_USER` MySQL username used by the Camunda Engine
  * `CAMUNDADB_PW` MySQL password also used by the Camunda Engine

+ > **Hint**: You will need at least 4GB virtual memory to run the complete stack.
+If you want to scale out the scanner you will need more...

 ### Run your first security scan
 There are several ways to start a security scan with the secureCodeBox.
 One way is to use the WebUI of the engine and start the scan manually.